quasipanacea/.github/profile/README.md

-A cosmic knowledge management system.
+A cosmic-themed knowledge management system.

 This organization houses my universal knowledge system, a _Knowledge IDE_ of sorts.
 It doesn't include my knowledge base, but tools to manage it.